 The Sazerac Company revived the classic cocktail with a new production here in the United States in early 2016.

 Similar to the popular king cake baby of New Orleans, the fève is a porcelain trinket traditionally placed inside of a king cake.
 The lucky finder of the fève becomes “king (or queen) for the day” and is obliged to provide the next king cake, or in this case—the next round of Ojen Cocktails.
 The Bombay Club fèves are musically themed figurines, and a full collection makes up a ten-piece jazz band.

 “We just thought this was a fun way to celebrate our favorite holiday in New Orleans,” says Phillip.
 “If you get all ten, it’s a great collection, and it’s a unique souvenir by which to remember Carnival.”

 - 2 ounces Legendre Ojen

 - ½ ounce orgeat or Simple Syrup (see note)

 - 7 dashes Peychaud's Bitters

 - Fill a rocks glass with crushed ice.
-Pour Ojen over the ice and add four dashes of Peychaud's bitters, then swizzle.
+Pour Ojen and orgeat over the ice and add four dashes of Peychaud's bitters, then swizzle.
 Fill with more crushed ice and top with three more dashes of Peychaud's.
 Swizzle until the glass frosts.